CloudCoinConsortium/CloudCoin/NTFs/README.md

 Protocol Number | Description
 ---|---
 -1| Deleted.
 This means that the data that was in the NFT has been deleted.
 Now it is impossible to put new data there.
 0 | There is no compression or encryption.
-The data is stiped, mirrored and then mirrored again.
+The data is striped, mirrored and then mirrored again.
 The stripe will be on RAIDA n, the mirror on RAIDA n-3 and the second mirror on RAIDA n-6.
+The data that is stored is broken into two parts that are seperated by an asterik * The first part is the meta data formatted in TOML and encoded in base64.
+The second part is the file data encoded using base64.

-### Protocol 0
+### Protocol 0 Meta Data
-The Protocol 0 only requires two fields: the file name and the data.
+The Protocol 0 only requires one field: the file name.
-Code before it is turned into base64:
 ```
 file_name = "Fun in the Sun.png"
-data = "psO2VqcmxrZWpyIH"
 ```